Difference Between Khanqah of Fakir and Khanqah of Sajjada Nashin

 CONCEPT OF FAKIR AND SAJJADA NASHIN

 Sajjada Nashin or Gaddi Nashin is the caretaker and trusty of shrine of Saint/Shaikh.
 He is not necessarily the spiritual heir of the Shaikh and is usually a khalifa (junior successor).
 After death of Saint, his family retains the custodianship of his shrine and usually appoints his son as its caretaker.
-The shrine caretaker (Sajjada Nashin) inherits only the material assets of the Saint.
+The shrine custodian (Sajjada Nashin) inherits only the material assets of the Saint.
 Basically, his job is to take care of the matters of shrine.
 Moreover, the income of shrine is also his right.

 The Fakir, on the other hand, is the spiritual heir of Shaikh.
 He has annihilated in the Shaikh to the extent that they have inwardly become the same.
 Shaikh has elevated him to the level of Fana Fillah Baqa Billah (annihilation and immortality with Allah).
 Hence, he has become eligible to hold the throne of Divine Guidance and persuasion and guide seekers on Divine path.
 Also, he is the Universal Divine Man of the era.
 He inherits complete spiritual assets of the Saint and has no interest in the matters or income of shrine.
 Because, the Saint has blessed him with the veritable treasure of Faqr.
 His responsibility is to guide the seekers of Allah esoterically as well as exoterically.